 Malaysian maintenance, repair and overhaul (MRO) provider Sepang Aircraft Engineering (SAE), which is part owned by European airframer EADS, is expanding its workforce to accommodate more work for its main customer AirAsia and increase Airbus’ customer support in Asia.
 SAE CEO, Christophe Desages, says the MRO currently employs about 300 staff and aims to have 400-500 at the end of 2013.
 Under a 10-year agreement with AirAsia, SAE has exclusivity over 85% of AirAsia’s A320 fleet, but ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Malaysian MRO SAE Outlines Expansion Plans".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Malaysian MRO SAE Outlines Expansion Plans".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.